 So freaking obvious.

-But then I realized oh fuck.
+But then I realized oh crap.
 I don’t really know what I’m doing.
 Sure I’ve run the social media for a few start-ups and have learned a thing or two from promoting this blog.
 But do I know enough to actually get clients?
 Uhhhhh, good question.